jpablo128/lockcontroller-software/README.md

 The system will allow to control a simple sliding lock using bluetooth.
 We will reuse parts from an old CD-drive, namely the stepper motor and the linear drive (mechanics that convert the rotary motion into linear motion).
 Other hardware parts present in the system:

 - a toggle switch, to manually cause the lock to open or close.
-- two infrared slot switches, to detect the end positions of the lock.
+- two microswitches, to detect the end positions of the lock.
 - two leds, one red and one green, to indicate if the lock is open or closed (stationary), or opening or closing (blinking).
-- the bluetooth module (to be determined).
+- the bluetooth module (to be determined, likely to be HC-06).

 So the software on the microcontroller must: